 - USDA Food Safety Inspection Services “Ask Karen”

-In 2010, more than 1,200 children ages 14 years and younger died in motor vehicle crashes, and approximately 171,000 were injured.
+In 2015 , 663 children ages 12 years and younger died in motor vehicle traffic crashes, and nearly 132,000 were injured.
 But parents and caregivers can make a lifesaving difference.

 Whenever you’re on the road, make sure your child passengers are buckled in age- and size-appropriate car seats, booster seats, or seat belts.
 The safest place for children of any age to ride is properly restrained in the back seat.